Guardrails - Controlling the Chaos

 Output Guardrails Outcome

-Output guardrails can have five outcomes:
+Output guardrails can have six outcomes:

 • pass - The output is valid, the next guardrail is executed, and if the last guardrail passes, the output is returned to the caller.